-Career Technical Education
+Career and Technical Education Programs

-- Auto Mechanics/Engine Service and Repair
+- Auto Body and Collision Repair

-- Construction Technology
+- Automotive Technology

-- Electrical Construction
+- General Construction (Building Maintenance)

 - Sheet Metal

-CTE programs are open-entry/open-exit, and designed to provide inmate-students with entry level work skills in high demand jobs and access to non-traditional careers.
+CTE programs are open-entry/open-exit, and designed to provide students with entry level work skills in high demand jobs and access to non-traditional careers.
 The programs can range from 6-18 months and when completed successfully, leading to an industry-recognized certification.

 There are no eligibility requirements for CTE enrollment, but prioritization occurs for students with fewer than five years to serve.
 Institution classification committees consider a variety of factors when assigning students to CTE programs, including assessed risk and criminogenic need, estimated release date, and individual goals and interests.